Overcoming Fear: Lessons from a Rescue Kitten’s Life

 A confident and affectionate cat

 In some ways, I started a lot like Patches—fearful of unfamiliar people, unfamiliar places, and unfamiliar situations.
 Part of that fear stemmed from growing up with dyslexia.
-Reading was akin to assembling a puzzle with absent parts.
+Reading was akin to assembling a puzzle with missing pieces.
 Letters looked jumbled and confusing, and sometimes the same word appeared differently every time I looked at it.

 Fearful like Patches

-School became a place where I often felt defeated and inadequate because learning to read didn’t come easily to me.
+School became a place where I often felt defeated and inadequate.
+Learning to read didn’t come easily for me.
 Check out more of my story with dyslexia.

 Over time, though, I learned ways to compensate for my learning disability.
 Slowly, word by word and page by page, reading became less intimidating.
 More importantly, through prayer and Scripture reading, my fear gradually lessened.

-I’ve progressed significantly, similar to Patches.
+I’ve progressed significantly, like Patches.
 I am still tested by unfamiliar settings, but they no longer dictate my life as they once did.
 God’s love and the promise that God is always with me transformed a fearful child into an adult who reaches out to others.
+I became a teacher, then a chaplain.
+I am a published author.
 Fear no longer controls me, and I am thankful for God’s love and promises.

 God’s love and promises transformed me.